Selling Commercial Real Estate with a Business in California

 There is simply no “one size fits all” approach, whether selling or buying a business with real estate.
 Here are some other factors to consider.

-• How critical is the Real Estate to the operation of the business?
+How critical is Real Estate to the operation of the business?
 For example, if the business is a gas station or a car wash built on the real estate from which it operates, it may not be possible to sell just the business and offer a lease to a Buyer.
-This is because the business cannot be moved quickly and readily.
+This is because the business cannot be relocated quickly or easily.

-• Is the Real Estate just land, or does it include buildings or structures?
+Is real estate just land, or does it include buildings or other structures?
 If it includes buildings or structures, are they in good condition, or do they need repairs and maintenance?
 If repairs and maintenance are required, is the Seller willing to pay those costs so the buildings and structures are brought up to the latest building code?

-• The Buyer will probably want a lease for the Real Estate.
+The Buyer will probably want a lease for the Real Estate.
 If the Buyer wanted a three—or five-year lease with options but only stayed for the initial lease and left, would the Real Estate owner easily find a replacement tenant?
-If the Buyer is getting an SBA loan, they will require a lease to match the loan’s length, typically 10 years.
+If the Buyer is obtaining an SBA loan, they will require a lease that matches the loan’s term, typically 10 years.

-• Has the business owner or Seller been allocating rent?
+Has the business owner or Seller been allocating rent to the Profit and Loss?
 Is this amount a market rate or the amount the Real Estate owner is willing to accept?
 If there is no rent allocation or the rent is below the market rate, and the Buyer has to pay a higher rent, it will lower the value of the business, as expenses will be higher.

-• When was the last time that local zoning ordinances were checked so if the Real Estate goes on the market, it is ‘smooth sailing’ to close the sale?
+When was the last time that local zoning ordinances were checked so that if the Real Estate goes on the market, it is ‘smooth sailing’ to close the sale?

 How to Sell a Commercial Property Fast with a Business in California?